 5. Its effects on male fertility and sexuality

 Dashwagandha supplements can have powerful effects on testosterone levels and sexual and reproductive health.

-On the one hand, the adaptogenic properties of this plant play a good role in it, since they reduce the effect of stress on the body which is often the cause of sexual disorders or dysfunctions.
+On the one hand, the adaptogenic properties of this plant play a good role, since they reduce the effect of stress on the body which is often the cause of sexual disorders or dysfunctions.
 The plant also appears to increase testosterone levels and improve the quality and quality of sperm in men who consume it.ent.

 Important, however, not to consume in too large doses.
-Indeed, in case of excess, its consumption can have the opposite effect to that sought, and therefore affect the libido.o.
+Indeed, in the event of excess, its consumption can have the opposite effect of that sought, and thus affect the libido.o.

-Lashwagandha offers others benefits.
-It is known in Curveda to provide energy, to reduce symptoms of depression, to improve heart health by lowering bad cholesterol and triglycerides, to lower blood pressure, and to help regulate blood sugar levels. , especially in type 2 diabetics.
+Lashwagandha offers others benefits .
+It is known in theurveda to provide energy, to reduce symptoms of depression, to improve heart health by lowering bad cholesterol and triglycerides, to lower blood pressure, and to help regulate blood sugar levels. , especially in type 2 diabetics.
 It's a simple and natural way to improve our quality of life!vie!